spruceid/spruceid.dev/docs/didkit/document-loading.md

 ## Loading remote document at run-time

 Coming never!
-See above for reasons why we will never support this feature out of the box.
+See above for reasons why we do not support this feature out of the box.
 Builder beware!